Skip to main

 Soda Springs Mountain Adventure

-Soda Springs Ski Resort offers some of the best family-friendly snow park fun in Lake Tahoe with their Mountain Adventure area which includes Tube Town and Planet Kids!
+Soda Springs Ski Resort offers some of the best family-friendly snow park fun in Lake Tahoe with their Mountain Adventure area, which includes Tube Town and Planet Kids!
 The Tube Town snow tubing area has up to 20 lanes and a surface lift to take you back to the top of the hill.
 Planet Kids is a snow playground with tubing carousels, tubing lanes, snow volcanoes to climb and more snowy fun.

 Tahoe Donner Snowplay